Azure/azure-quickstart-templates/101-rbac-builtinrole-resourcegroup/ReadMe.md

 This template assigns Owner, Reader or Contributor access to an existing resource group.
 Inputs to this template are following fields:

-1. Subscription ID
-2. Principal ID
+Principal ID
-3. Role Definition ID
+Role Definition Type
-4. Resource Group Name

 **Use following powershell command to get Principal ID associated with a user using their email id.
 Please note, principal id maps to the id inside the directory and can point to a user, service principal, or security group.
 The ObjectId is the principal ID.